Email, (503) 823-4375

 Lt.
 Laurent Picard has worked at Portland Fire & Rescue for 19 years, 14 of which he spent working as a firefighter/paramedic at Station 13 in the Lloyd District.
 He is also a long-time member of PF&R’s Dive Rescue Team.
 As the fire lieutenant liaison to PBEM, Laurent has a wide variety of responsibilities, including: staffing the Emergency Coordination Center, coordinating emergency services for large special events, developing training curriculum, and training volunteers as part of the Neighborhood Emergency Team program.

-In addition to his work at PF&R, Laurent has served on the Hood River City Council for the last 10 years.
+In addition to his work at PF&R, Laurent previously served on the Hood River City Council for 10 years.
 He received his paramedic training at the State University of New York Upstate Medical University in Syracuse and has a B.A. in English from Cornell University.

 Email, (503) 823-4421